 This Centers for Disease Control (CDC) website houses a wealth of information about vaccinations as well as a quiz that can help adults and teenagers learn about recommended vaccines.

 This Healthwise® tool helps patients determine if they have a drinking problem.
 Patients are encouraged to see a doctor if they think they may have a problem no matter what the screening score.

 These surveys help determine if your patient’s asthma is under control.
 Many other tools are available from asthma.com.

 An online tool that helps health care practitioners estimate a woman's risk of developing invasive breast cancer.

 A five-question patient survey helps identify risk for chronic obstructive pulmonary disease (COPD) and provides information about the disease.

 This Healthwise® tool helps patients assess their symptoms related to depression.
 The survey will help them determine whether further evaluation from a health care practitioner could be helpful.

 This site provides data analysis and decision support for health care providers and their patients discussing preference sensitive decisions.
-Five tools are currently available –
+Six tools are currently available –